datcodingboi22/malloc_project/README_one.md

 You may use any of the other provided and fully implemented functions to help you implement the functions you need to fix.

+Code can be tested using trace files which are files ending in .rep